jdom1824/Unlocking-UTXO-transactional-patterns/README.md

 **Requirements and Setup**

 To replicate these experiments, Python 3 or higher is required, along with the Pandas, Numpy, Collections, and Matplotlib libraries.
-Additionally, access to the Harvard database parts is necessary.
+Additionally, access to the Harvard dataverse parts is necessary.

 **Source code**